-Does personal jurisdiction exist over non-residents who engage in purposeful conduct to alter Texas climate and energy policies?
+Does personal jurisdiction exist over non-residents who engage in purposeful conduct to alter Texas speech and free association about climate and energy policies?

 More specifically-

-- 1. Does personal jurisdiction exist over persons who purposefully create a relationship with Texas by using pretextual litigation designed to chill Texas-based speech and change the policies of Texas's energy industry? - 2.
-Did the court of appeals err by omitting from its jurisdictional analysis the evidence and findings on the statewide effects in Texas arising from the potential defendants' conduct? - 3.
-Did the court of appeals err by imposing a requirement to show "additional conduct" directed at Texas when the potential defendants created statewide effects that demonstrate a purposeful relationship with Texas?
+- 1. Does personal jurisdiction exist over persons who purposefully create a relationship with Texas by using pretextual litigation designed to chill Texas-based speech and associational activities and change the policies of Texas's energy industry? - 2.
+Did the court of appeals err by omitting from its jurisdictional analysis the evidence and findings on the statewide effects in Texas arising from the potential defendants' conduct that was expressly aimed at Texas? - 3.
+Did the court of appeals err by imposing a requirement to show "additional conduct" on top of the potential defendant's purposeful conduct intentionally aimed at Texas to create statewide effects in Texas?

-REASONS TO GRANT REVIEW AND SUMMARY OF ARGUMENT
+INTRODUCTION AND REASONS TO GRANT REVIEW